-The Federal Reserve is planning on moving up interest rates another 75 bps to 5.25 percent at the end of 2023.
+History lesson: The Federal Reserve was planning on moving up interest rates another 25 bps to 5.75 percent at the end of 2023.
+Stocks see daylight at the end of the tunnel and have stopped reacting negatively.
 Historically, Federal Reserve interest rate hikes have held stocks down, although the December 2015 to December 2018 series of rate hikes to 2.5% did not, perhaps because stocks had been held down for so long after the stock market bubble collapse in 2000.
 Corporate tax rates were dropped from 35 to 21 percent as part of the Tax Cuts and Jobs Act in December 2017 as well which may have boosted share prices despite Fed tightening.

 Stock market trend: